maxstronge/sciencia/Notes/Physics/Courses/ASPH403 - Stellar Structure & Evolution/Assignments/A1/ASPH403 Assignment 1.md

 > $$P_c = \frac{15 G M^2}{2\pi R^4},$$

-which has units of Newtons per square meter, as is appropriate for pressure.
+which has dimensions of force per unit area, which is appropriate for pressure.

 Using the values for the Sun, we find its central pressure to be: